Russ Harvey Consulting - Computer and Internet Services

 Xbox Integration

-The integration of Xbox with Windows 10 will allow gamers to play their Xbox games on their PC.
-It cannot be fully uninstalled except by using third-party utilities (there may be future complications with Windows Update).
+The integration of Xbox with Windows 10 allowed gamers to play their Xbox games on their PC.
+It cannot be fully uninstalled except by using third-party utilities (while possibly could introduce future complications with Windows Update).

-If you don't use Xbox, it means that system resources are taken up by a feature you don't want and presents potential security vulnerabilities.
+If you don't use Xbox, it means that system resources are taken up by a feature you don't want and adds potential security vulnerabilities.

 Xbox is the portal to all of Microsoft's entertainment offerings: the movies you can rent or buy and the Groove music services they hope you'll subscribe to.
 Ka-ching!